namacia4/ALLPortfolioProjects/README.md

-Data analysis projects showcasing my experience with softwares such as: SQL, Excel, Tableau, PowerBI, Python, MySQL, etc.
+Data analysis and Software Engineering projects showcasing my experience with softwares and languages such as: SQL, Excel, Tableau, PowerBI, Python, MySQL, HTML, CSS, JavaScript, etc.